Medical expert of the article

 Epidemiology

-Mucopolysaccharidosis, type VII is an extremely rare disease, in the literature there are descriptions of several dozen patients.
+Mucopolysaccharidosis type VII is an extremely rare disease; there are descriptions of several dozen patients in the literature.

-Mucopolysaccharidosis VII is an autosomal recessive progressive disease resulting from a decrease in the activity of lysosomal beta-D-glucuronidase, which is involved in the metabolism of dermatan sulfate, heparan sulfate, and chondroitin sulfate.
-The beta-glucuronidase gene - GUSB - is located on the long arm of the chromosome 7 - 7q21.ll.
-77.8% of the mutations in the gene are dotted.
-In Russia, no patient with MPS VII was diagnosed.
+Mucopolysaccharidosis VII is an autosomal recessive progressive disease resulting from decreased activity of lysosomal beta-D-glucuronidase, which is involved in the metabolism of dermatan sulfate, heparan sulfate, and chondroitin sulfate.
+The beta-glucuronidase gene, GUSB, is located on the long arm of chromosome 7 - 7q21.ll.
+77.8% of mutations in the gene are point mutations.
+In Russia, no patients with MPS VII have been diagnosed.

 Symptoms of mucopolysaccharidosis type VII

-Most of the severe forms of this syndrome manifest from birth as a so-called fatal non-immune fetal edema and can be detected in utero when performing ultrasound.
-In other patients, the main clinical symptoms appear from birth in the form of hepatosplenomegaly, signs of multiple dysostosis and compaction of the skin.
-In less severe cases of illness, debut symptoms occur in the first year of life and are similar to those in the Hurler syndrome or severe form of Hunter syndrome.
-Since birth, patients have umbilical or inguinal hernia, patients often get respiratory viral infections and otitis.
-Gradually formed rough features of the type of gargoyilism, skeletal disorders and there is hepatosplenomegaly and opacity of the cornea.
-Often noted growth retardation, deformation of the chest by the type of keel and kyphosis of the spine.
+Most severe forms of this syndrome manifest from birth with the so-called fatal non-immune fetal edema and can be detected in utero during ultrasound.
+In other patients, the main clinical symptoms appear from birth in the form of hepatosplenomegaly, signs of multiple dysostosis and thickening of the skin.
+In less severe cases of the disease, the debut symptoms occur in the first year of life and are similar to those in Hurler syndrome or a severe form of Hunter syndrome.
+From birth, patients have umbilical or inguinal hernias, patients often suffer from respiratory viral infections and otitis.
+Coarse facial features of the gargoyle type, skeletal disorders gradually form, and hepatosplenomegaly and corneal opacity occur.
+Growth retardation, chest deformity of the carinate type and kyphosis of the spine are often noted.

-As the disease progresses, a delay in psycho-speech development occurs, reaching a degree of mental retardation.
+As the disease progresses, there is a delay in psychomotor development, reaching the level of mental retardation.
 In most cases, instability of the cervical spine is observed with a high risk of developing spinal cord compression.
-In patients with manifestation of the disease after 4 years leading symptoms - skeletal disorders.
+In patients with manifestation of the disease after 4 years, the leading symptoms are skeletal disorders.

 Laboratory diagnostics

-To confirm the diagnosis of mucopolysaccharidosis VII, the level of urinary glucosamycline excretion is measured and the activity of beta-glucuronidase is measured.
-In the case of mucopolysaccharidosis VII, the total excretion of glycosaminoglycans in the urine increases and there is hyperexcretion of dermatan sulfate and heparan sulfate.
-The activity of beta-glucuronidase is measured in leukocytes or a culture of skin fibroblasts using an artificial fluorogenic substrate.
+To confirm the diagnosis of mucopolysaccharidosis VII, the level of urinary glycosaminoglycan excretion and beta-glucuronidase activity are measured.
+In the case of mucopolysaccharidosis VII, the total excretion of glycosaminoglycans in the urine increases and hyperexcretion of dermatan sulfate and heparan sulfate is observed.
+Beta-glucuronidase activity is measured in leukocytes or in skin fibroblast culture using an artificial fluorogenic substrate.

-Prenatal diagnosis is possible by measuring the activity of beta-glucuronidase in the chorionic villus sampling biopsy at the 9-11th week of pregnancy and / or by determining the spectrum of glycosaminoglycans in the amniotic fluid at the 20-22nd week of pregnancy.
-For families with a known genotype, it is possible to carry out DNA diagnostics in the early stages of pregnancy.
+Prenatal diagnosis is possible by measuring beta-glucuronidase activity in chorionic villus biopsy at 9-11 weeks of pregnancy and/or determining the spectrum of glycosaminoglycans in amniotic fluid at 20-22 weeks of pregnancy.
+For families with a known genotype, DNA diagnostics can be performed in early pregnancy.

 Differential diagnostics

-Differential diagnosis is performed both within the mucopolysaccharidosis group and with other lysosomal accumulation diseases: mucolipidosis, galactosialidosis, sialidosis, mannosidosis, fucosidosis, GM1-gangliosidosis.
+Differential diagnostics are carried out both within the group of mucopolysaccharidoses and with other lysosomal storage diseases: mucolipidoses, galactosialidosis, sialidosis, mannosidosis, fucosidosis, GM1 gangliosidosis.

 Treatment of mucopolysaccharidosis type VII